frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ## 2. How to create a New Student

-1. Click on New Student.
+1. Go to the student list and click on New.
 2. Enter the First Name, Middle Name and Last Name of the student.
 3. Enter other details like Student Email Address, User ID(If Applicable) and Joining Date.
 4. Save.